Lower Reading Room

 This commences half an hour before closure, when windows will be closed and ladders moved away from the aisles, and staff will start to turn off computers in the Training Room.
 Reader computers will all be turned off 15 minutes before closure.
 A bell will be rung 10 minutes before closure, which is the signal for readers to finish working and leave.
 Please ensure that you take all your belongings with you when you leave the Library.

-Please note that photocopiers are turned off and that staff-service photocopy orders are not accepted from 30 minutes before closing.
+Please note that photocopiers are turned off and that staff-mediated photocopy orders are not accepted from 30 minutes before closing.

 Fire exits and assembly point